tschempe7/my-first-repo/README.md

 This repository is built step by step in the tutorial.

-NoW I am including steps for Github.
+Now I am including steps for Github.

+Test 123